 The key types of encryption algorithms

-While all encryption protocols fall into one of the above categories, they're not all equal.
-Some offer much stronger protections than others, while some may offer some compromise on security in order to increase usability.
-Here are some of the most common:
+While all encryption protocols fall into one of the above categories, they're not created equal.
+Some offer much stronger protections than others, while others may offer some compromise on security in order to increase usability.
+Here are some of the most common types:

 Developed to replace the original Data Encryption Standard (DES) - one of the first modern encryption tools - Triple DES is a symmetric standard, using three 56-bit encryption keys.
 It's slowly being phased out in favor of more secure tools, but is still common.